#EndSARS: We will not allow anarchy in Nigeria – FG

 The Council directed governors to set up a victim support fund so that those who have been victims of SARS brutality will be compensated.

-The minister stressed that with all the steps taken, the government has done more in meeting all the demands by the protesters.
+The minister stressed that with all the steps taken, the government has done more in meeting all the demands of the protesters.

 He appealed to Nigerians to be objective in assessing the situation and to see that what is going on is beyond peaceful protest but an attempt by some people to destabilise the country.